matheussalencarr/matheussalencarr/README.md

 - 👋 Hi, I’m @matheussalencarr
-- 👀 I’m interested in Cloud and Devops
+- 👀 I’m interested in Cloud, Devops and Backend
-- 🌱 I’m currently learning Terraform and Kubernetes
+- 🌱 I’m currently learning Terraform, Kubernetes and Python
-- 💞️ I’m looking to collaborate on DevOps Projects
+- 💞️ I’m looking to collaborate on DevOps Projects and Backend Projects
 - 📫 How to reach me: matheus.dev.br@gmail.com

 <!---